A new approach to help young adults in rural areas boost their veg intake for better health

 “If every Australian ate an additional half cup of vegetables per day, health expenditure would reduce by $100 million per year – underlining the importance of this issue.”

 With the support of a Heart Foundation Vanguard grant, Dr Livingstone will trial Veg4Me, a digital intervention that can be personalised to participants’ local food environment and individual preferences.
 Veg4Me is underpinned by established behaviour change techniques including goal setting and action planning.

 “Our research shows greater improvement in diet when advice is personalised, compared to generalised advice,” Dr Livingstone said.

 Dr Livingstone developed Veg4Me together with young adults, local governments and the Heart Foundation.

 “Involving young people in the design of this digital interventions helps to ensure its usability for the intended audience.
 In a recent review, we found that there are currently no interventions targeting vegetable intake that have been designed to meet the needs of young Australians living in rural areas,” she said.

 “As long as you can access the internet, you can access Veg4Me – which helps overcome some of the barriers people in rural areas face in accessing support to change their eating behaviours.”

-The trial will involve 300 young adults from two Victorian local government regions.
+The trial involve 150 young adults from two Victorian local government regions.
 Over 12 weeks, participants will be provided access to Veg4Me and divided into two groups.
 The intervention group will get access to personalised content and behaviour change support via Veg4Me and the control group will get access to non-personalised content.

-Dr Livingstone will evaluate the findings to determine if Veg4Me is a feasible, accessible and scalable dietary solution to improve diet and heart health disparities experienced by rural communities.
+Dr Livingstone will the findings to determine if Veg4Me is a feasible, accessible and scalable dietary solution to improve diet and heart health disparities experienced by rural communities.